 We return to Dunhuang with a far greater understanding of how Buddhism influenced the Silk Route.
-Time-permitting, there will be an optional visit to the Dunhuang Museum which has interesting models of the Dunhuang oasis, written sutras from the No. 17 cave of the Mogao Caves, as well as a priceless collection of artefacts, many of them from the Han period that have been found in the region.
+Following some time at leisure, we visit to the Dunhuang Museum which has interesting models of the Dunhuang oasis, written sutras from the No. 17 cave of the Mogao Caves, as well as a priceless collection of artefacts, many of them from the Han period that have been found in the region.
 Extraordinary finds, like 2000-year-old shoes have been preserved by the dry climate of the Taklimakan.
 (Overnight Dunhuang) BLD